JShivali/FoodRescuer/README.md

 * Cloud container registry
 * Google Map API, Geocoding API, Places: To get location of the user and display on map.
 Geocoding API used to reverse the geocode location of the user getting the food and find nearest food items.

+### Weaknesses and Improvements:
+* The UI has no validations in place and the project will break if invalid input is entered.
+Since the aim of this assignment wasn’t website development, I have not put in much effort for UI and validation.
+* The system relies on Cloud VisionAPI to classify images uploaded, the classification labels might determine the correctness of the application logic.
+I have only tested the application for the sample images included in the submission folder.
+To build a robust system, we can create a custom model to train and classify food images specifically for the purpose of this project.
+Since I have no knowledge of machine learning, I have used the Cloud Vision API for it.
+The correctness of this application logic is restricted to the images provided.
+* I came up with some of the business rules(mentioned in the use case section) for the purpose of this project and to create its backend.
+These may not exactly be the rules according to which food banks and soup kitchens operate.
+The endpoints exposed via cloud run are unauthenticated.
+Ideally authentication of the user can be performed via login feature for additional security.
+Another option is to use the API Gateway offerings by Google to secure the endpoints.
+* I have used the public url of the GCS object to display images in the frontend.
+This can be a security issue for some apps with critical data.